Our Black Friday Sale is on! Appointments limited. Sale ends 12/8!

 Myiases are forms of parasitosis that are distinguished by the formation of larvae inside the body and can affect both humans and other mammalian species.
 Aural myiasis involves infestation of the external ear and/or middle ear by maggots (the larval stage of flies).
 Myiasis is a rather rare pathology, it is found in tropical areas and in people who, for various reasons, have little or no personal hygiene.

 Although aural myiasis is a self-limiting disease, it can be associated with fatal complications like penetration within the central nervous system.
-In order for a diagnosis to be made, it is necessary to consult your doctor when the following occur:
+In order for a diagnosis to be made, it is necessary to consult your doctor when the following occurs:

 • itching, accompanied by pain and a sensation of movement in the ear;